pranjaldhole/molecule-gym/README.md

-# Molecule-Net
+# Molecule-Gym

-Molecule-Net is a library to run machine learning experiments on drug discovery datasets.
+Molecule-Gym is a library to run machine learning experiments on drug discovery datasets.

 ## Contents